dubel/AppDev20170209/devops-bind/README.md

 	registry.addViewController("/restcall").setViewName("restcall");

-The WelcomeController.class should look like as the following:
+The WebConfig.java should look like as the following:

 	package com.example.springboot.config;